 Mild infections can typically be fought off by a healthy tree, but stressed trees or trees that are repeatedly infected are at risk of more serious damage.
-Prune away any infected limbs and clear the ground around the base of the tree of any leaves or mulch.
-Pruning some healthy limbs to thin the canopy of your dogwood can improve the airflow through the branches.
-In severe cases or repeated infections, use fungicide.
+Here's how to help your tree fight off a fungal infection:

 Now you know everything you need to plant and care for your dogwood tree.
 Plant it somewhere with afternoon shade, water it well, and keep an eye out for fungal infections.
 Everything else is up to you.
 You can plant a few shade-loving flowers underneath its branches, or put out some nice garden furniture in the shade it provides.
 Your local pollinators and birds will be sure to thank you.